-Dr. Charles Baldwin Langford, was born on the 27th of June, 1867 to John Abraham Langford and the former Mary M. Grover.
-His parents were farmers and he was born in Harwich Twp, Kent County.
-Dr. Langford’s family moved to Camden Township in 1879 and according to the 1881 census, his father’s occupation was listed as storekeeper.
-Dr. Langford was the eldest of 6 children.
-His siblings were Sherman born in 1870, Ida born in 1872, John Stewart born in 1879, Alfred Edward born in 1881 and Rowena born in 1883.
+Dr. Charles Baldwin Langford was born in Harwich Township (Chatham-Kent), Ontario on the 27th of June, 1867.
+Dr. Langford was the eldest of 6 children born to John Abraham Langford and the former Mary M. Grover.
+In 1879 Dr. Langford’s family moved to Bothwell and according to the 1881 census, his father’s occupation was listed as storekeeper.
+His siblings were; George Sherman Langford born in 1870, Ida Langford born in 1872, John Stewart Langford born in 1879, Alfred Edward Langford born in 1881 and Rowena Langford born in 1883.

-Dr. Langford married Jeanette Bisnet, on November 9th, 1892, in Blenheim.
-She was born in Blenheim on the 18th of May, 1870, the daughter of Alfred Luther Bisnet and the former Elizabeth Cameron.
+Dr. Langford married Jeanette Bisnet in Blenheim on the 9th of November 1892.
+Mrs. Langford was born in Blenheim on the 18th of May, 1870.
+She was the 3rd of 4 children born to Alfred Luther Bisnet and the former Elizabeth Cameron.
 Her father was a manufacturer and he was the first mayor of Blenheim.
-Mrs. Langford as the 3rd of 4 children and her siblings were Alverdue, Elizabeth and Charles.
+Mrs. Langford’s siblings were; Alverdue Ernest Bisnet, Mary “Elizabeth” Bisnet and Charles Luther Bisnet.

-Dr. and Mrs. Langford had 2 sons, Charles Baldwin Langford who was born in Blenheim on the 17th of February,1894.
-He died a month later on the 2nd of March.
-Their son Grover Cameron Langford was born on the 9th of January, 1897 and he grew up to be a doctor.
+Dr. and Mrs. Langford had 2 sons, Charles Baldwin Langford was born in Blenheim on the 17th of February,1894.
+Baby Charles died 10 days later on the 2nd of March and he was buried at Evergreen Cemetery in Blenheim.
+Dr. and Mrs. Langford had another son Grover Cameron Langford who was born on the 9th of January, 1897.

-Dr. Langford was one of the founding members of the Blenheim Rotary Club.
+Dr. Langford was one of the founding members of the Blenheim Rotary Club in 1929.
 Dr. Langford was a member of the Masonic Order, the I.O.O.F. and held different positions in the United Church of Canada.
 Dr. Langford was a Kent County Coroner for over 50 years and he was active in the Kent County Medical Society.

 Dr. Langford enjoyed bowling in his spare time.

-Jeanette Langford died on the 21st of August, 1908 and she was buried at Evergreen Cemetery in Blenheim.
+Jeanette Langford died on the 21st of August, 1908 of pneumonia.
+She was buried at Evergreen Cemetery in Blenheim.

 Dr. Langford served on Blenheim’s Town Council and he supported the Conservative party.
 Dr. Langford wrote and published a booklet called, “The First Five Years of Rotary in Blenheim”.

-Dr. John Malcolm Graham purchased the practice and the home of Dr. Langford after Dr. Langford’s death.
+Dr. John Malcolm Graham purchased the medical practice and the home of Dr. Langford in May of 1939.